 Then, according to Japanese custom, the four executioners began to unsheathe their spears.
 At this dreadful sight, all the Christians cried out, “Jesus, Mary!”
 And the storm of anguished weeping then rose to batter the very skies.
 The executioners killed them one by one.
 One thrust of the spear, then a second blow.
 It was over in a very short time.

-Curiously, or miraculously, as one’s a priori suppositions lean, the eight Jesuits stationed in Nagasaki in 1945, although only eight blocks from ground zero, not only survived the blast, but received no ill-effects from the radiation and lived to a ripe old age, as religious often do.
+Curiously, or miraculously, as one’s a priori suppositions lean, eight Jesuit priests stationed in Nagasaki in 1945, although only eight blocks from ground zero, not only survived the blast, but received no ill-effects from the radiation and lived to a ripe old age, as religious often do.
 The same goes for the Franciscan house nearby the Jesuits.
 As mentioned, wonders really do never cease, and there are no accidents in God’s providential design.